 Calculating the mortgage you can afford

 The bank will use their calculation of your uncommitted monthly income (UMI) to work out the regular mortgage repayments you could afford, and therefore how much you might be able to borrow.
 Here again they will be quite conservative.
-Even though interest rates are low at the moment, they may use a higher rate to allow for potential interest rate increases in the future.
-It might be around 6% in their calculation.
+They typically use a higher rate than current market rates to allow for potential interest rates increases in the future.

 Example calculation